hapax/hapax.github.io/assets/simple-physics.md

 walker will explore a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover that region.
-A drop of dye in water consists of many random walkers, and initially spreads quickly before slowing due to the $\sqrt{t}$ scaling.
+A drop of dye in water consists of many random walkers, spreading quickly before the $\sqrt{t}$ scaling slows it down.

-Remarkably, the result does not depend on the number of dimensions.
-It is just as true for an atom jiggling in three dimensions, a drunkard wandering a two-dimensional streetscape, or a virtual bacterium foraging in a 216-dimensional simulation.

-*DNA polymer.* We start with a biological application of random walks.
+*DNA polymer.* We start with a biological application.
 When a cell nucleus ruptures, the tightly coiled DNA will spill out in a random fashion.
 The DNA can be modelled as a chain of approximately straight chunks of